DevJulia/vue3-playground/README.md

 # Vue3 Playground

 A project to try and keep up with Vue3 new features.
+[View app](https://radiant-cranachan-58f290.netlify.app/)

 ## Recommended IDE Setup